OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 !toc

-## Configuring Docker continuous integration with JetBrains’ TeamCity
+## Configure Docker continuous integration with JetBrains’ TeamCity

 Continuous integration happens on the build server.
 The continuous part is usually associated with an event that triggers a build, such as source code commits or a predefined schedule.
 For our build server, we’ll perform the following tasks: